vaporparty/identitymind-samples/kyc-plugin-django/README.md

 # Identitymind KYC plugin - Django Example
 A Django example for showing a full data flow/communication of the Identitymind KYC plugin by mocking a ICO website, with [Heroku](https://www.heroku.com/) support for quick deploy and test.

+**NOTE: To prevent clickjacking attacks you must set X-Frame-Options header to SAMEORIGIN or DENY where the plugin will load.**

 ## Running Locally

 #### Cloning repo